mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 - Number of frames: the number of samples, i.e. the number of amplitude values;
 - Min/Max values: minimum and maximum amplitude values in the channel;
-- Zero crossings
+- Zero crossings: number of times continuous values are crossing the 0 value.

-The 5 information below can be modified and modifications can be saved separatly for each channel:
+The 5 information below can be modified and modifications can be saved separately for each channel:

-- Frame rate: the sampling frequency observed in the channel included in a list of possible values.
+- Frame rate: the sampling frequency observed in the channel is included in the default list of possible values.
 If it is modified, the color is changed.
-- Samp. width: the bit depth observed in the channel included in a list of possible values.
+- Samp. width: the bit depth observed in the channel is included in the list of possible values.
 If it is modified, the color is changed.
 - Multiply values by: all samples in the original channel are multiplied by the floating-point value factor.
 Sample values are truncated in case of overflow.
 - Add bias value: a bias value is added to each sample.
 Sample values wrap around in case of overflow.
 - Remove offset value: the average over all values is deduced to each sample.
   Sample values wrap around in case of overflow.

 #### Clipping